cloudify-cosmo/docs.getcloudify.org/content/about/manager_architecture/_index.md

 # Cloudify Console

-Cloudify includes a web interface that provides the same features as the CLI, as well as others.
-Cloudify Console is deployed alongside Cloudify Manager and is accessible from the "Local Blueprints" menu inside the web interface by default.
+Cloudify includes a Cloudify Console that provides the same features as the CLI, as well as others.
+Cloudify Console is deployed alongside Cloudify Manager and is accessible from the "Local Blueprints" menu inside the Cloudify Console by default.